ROYAL CARIBBEAN CRUISES Ltd

 - Completion of high school or basic education equivalency preferred.

-The following physical requirements are necessary and need to be completed in less than two hours.
-This must be demonstrated upon the arrival to the first assignment and 6 times a year thereafter.
-All job offers are contingent upon the successful completion of these requirements:
+The completion of all the following physical requirements are necessary and need to be completed in less than two hours.
+This must be demonstrated upon the arrival to the first assignment and 3 times a year thereafter.
+All job offers are contingent upon the successful completion of these requirements.

 - One mile run: ability to complete a one-mile run in eight (8) minutes or less.